Deep learning reveals hidden interactions in complex systems: System formulation

+Although Eq.~(\ref{eq:5}) sums up the interaction with every agent except itself, not every agent is relevant to the transition function of a single agent in a general case.
+Every agent $a_i$ may have its own interaction range $R_{i} = \{ a_j \in A\ |\ a_i \ \text{interacts with} \ a_j \}$ that can change depending on the current state of the agent, and only a subset (or possibly the entire set) of agents belonging to $R_i$ should be considered.
+Furthermore, each state variable might be affected by different interaction strengths, e.g. exerting force $F_x$ and $F_y$ can be generally different.
+Hence, we define the variable-wise interaction strength function between two agents as $w_{ij}^q(\boldsymbol{s}_i^{t,m} \boldsymbol{s}_j^{t,m}, \boldsymbol{u}^{t,m}) \geq 0$ that outputs the $q$-th state variable's interaction magnitude of the $i$th agent, induced by the $j$th agent.
+Now, $w_{ij}^q$ can be separated from the pairwise interaction function $h(\boldsymbol{s}_i^{t,m}, \boldsymbol{s}_j^{t,m}, \boldsymbol{u}^{t,m})$ to explicitly indicate the variable-wise interaction strength between agents, as follows:

+Note that leftover function $v_j$ conveys information solely from the $j$th agent without loss of generality.
+So far, we have decomposed an individual transition function into four parts; variable-wise interaction strength function $w^q$, leftover function $v$, self-interaction function $h_{\text{self}}$, and overall function $f$.
+We note that our formulation aptly applies to a physical system governed by force dynamics by interpreting $w^q$ as the magnitude of a component of an exerting force vector, while the leftover function vector $v$ contains directional information.

-In most cases, the exact analytic forms of $R_i$, $h_{R_i}$ $h_j$, and overall function $f$ are completely unknown, and it is infeasible to elicit these functions from observed data alone.
-Especially, blindness to interaction strength function $h_{R_i}$ significantly complicates this inverse problem since we have to test every possible combination of neighbor candidates while simultaneously guessing the correct nonlinear functional form of $h_j$.
-The problem becomes harder if the states are correlated in time since this expands the range of possibly correlated variable pairs further out in the time dimension.
+In most cases, the exact analytic forms of all these functions ($w^q$, $v$, $h_{\text{self}}$, $f$) are completely unknown, and it is infeasible to elicit these functions from observed data alone.
+Especially, blindness to variable-wise interaction strength function $w^q$ significantly complicates this inverse problem since we have to test every possible combination of neighbor candidates while simultaneously guessing the correct \textit{nonlinear} functional form of $v$, $g$, and $f$.
+The problem becomes harder if the system has time-correlation because it expands the range of possibly correlated variable pairs further out in the time dimension.
 To sum up, many of the current methodologies are not capable of DDM for complex systems without strong prior assumptions regarding the functional form.
+The proposed framework, AgentNet, successfully tackles this conundrum by employing DNNs to jointly learn all of the aforementioned functions by constructing corresponding neural modules for each of the functions and backpropagating errors from state predictions.